coding/ci-plugins/plugins/datadog/datadog/README.md

 : The Datadog API key that'll be used to send metrics and events.

 dry_run
 : When set to `true`, the plugin only computes metrics and events without sending anything to the Datadog intake.
-When the plugin runs in dry mode, it doesn't require an `api_key` to be set, useful for testing.
+When the plugin runs in dry mode, it doesn't require an `api_key` to be set,useful for testing.

 metrics
 : A list of metrics to be sent to Datadog.
 A metric must have a `name` and a `value`;